What grades are offered by Destinations Career Academy of Colorado (Destinations)?

 In this age of data-driven decision-making, data is foundational to the success of the process.
 Whether discussing student achievement, program monitoring, education funding, accountability, or any other education-related conversation, data is at the center of the discussion.
 Destinations is required by state and federal law to collect and store student and educator records.

-Destinations takes seriously its obligation to protect the privacy of data collected, used, shared and stored.
-To view the Colorado Department of Education’s (CDE) website dedicated to the Student Data Transparency and Security Act, click here, or go to: www.cde.state.co.us.
+Destinations takes its obligation to protect the privacy of data collected, used, shared, and stored seriously.
+To view the Colorado Department of Education's (CDE) website dedicated to the Student Data Transparency and Security Act, click here, or go to: www.cde.state.co.us.

-Destinations collects Personal Identifiable Information (PII), as identified in the CDE data dictionary, for the normal day-to-day school management and operations of student services as also listed on the CDE data dictionary fact sheet.
-Destinations shares these PII data points, as identified in the CDE data dictionary, to the following third party in order that it can provide the day-to-day management and operations of student services to Destinations.
+Destinations collects Personal Identifiable Information (PII), as identified in the CDE data dictionary, for the routine day-to-day school management and operations of student services, as also listed on the CDE data dictionary fact sheet.
+Destinations shares these PII data points, as identified in the CDE data dictionary, with the following third party so that it can provide the day-to-day management and operations of student services to Destinations.
 The CDE data dictionary can be found at: www.cde.state.co.us.

 |Agreement Title||Attachments||Date Approved||Purpose of Agreement|